-From September 2014, the new primary curriculum is statutory, and there have been a number of changes to subject areas.
+The primary curriculum is statutory, and there have been a number of changes to subject areas since September 2014.
 Below is a summary of the changes.

 – Stronger emphasis on vocabulary development, grammar, punctuation and spelling (for example, the use of commas and apostrophes will be taught in KS1)

 – Reading is at the core of the whole curriculum with a big emphasis on reading for pleasure both at home and at school.